nano871022/K8S-learning/15-advance-topic/README.md

   ## [Helm](https://helm.sh/)

   app to work with object [Deploymentl, servces, PersisteVolumes,...] its a charht repository to help with this, now, it use kubectl and kubeconfig to securely communicate with k8s API server.

+ ## Service Mesh

+ App tool to discovery, mutual TLS certificates for encruptun, multi-cloud, and traffic telemetric, implementation that relies on a proxu component part of the Data Plane, that manage through a cControl Plane.